slatedb/slatedb/docs/0001-manifest.md

 A snapshot has three fields: `id`, `manifest_id`, and `snapshot_expire_time_s`.

-* `id`: A random ID that must be unique across all open snapshots.
+* `id`: A UUID that must be unique across all open snapshots.
 * `manifest_id`: The manifest ID that this snapshot is using as its `DbState`.
 * `snapshot_expire_time_s`: The UTC Unix epoch seconds that the snapshot expires at.